 Feeling anger is part of the human condition; we all feel angry from time to time.
 But do you know that there are different kinds of anger?
-Do you know which anger the Bible approves of and which anger is considered sin?
+Do you know which kind of anger the Bible approves and which anger is considered sin?
 Do you know how God expects Christians to behave in each circumstance?

-In this week’s study, Befitting and Unbefitting Anger in Office, let us take a look at what God has for us regarding good and bad anger.
+In this study, “Befitting and Unbefitting Anger in Office,” let us take a look at what God has for us regarding good and bad anger.
+Read on, my friend.

-Be angry and yet do not sin; do not let the sun go down on your anger, and do not give the devil an opportunity.
+Be angry, and yet do not sin; do not let the sun go down on your anger, and do not give the devil an opportunity.

 Everyone deals with anger.
-This passage states that some anger is righteous, while other anger is sinful.
-As James Boice said, “It is as wrong not to be angry in a situation demanding anger, such as gross injustice, as it is to be angry at the wrong time and for the wrong reasons.”1 In addition, whichever of the two angers you feel, this passage teaches that you must deal with it swiftly, lest Satan use the delay to exploit you and through you, the body of Christ.
+This passage implies that some anger is righteous, while other anger is sinful.
+As James Boice said, “It is as wrong not to be angry in a situation demanding anger, such as gross injustice, as it is to be angry at the wrong time and for the wrong reasons.”1 In addition, whichever of the two angers you feel, this passage teaches that you must deal with it swiftly, lest Satan use the delay to exploit you and, through you, the body of Christ.

 II.
 THE SANCTION OF ANGER

-Psalm 97:10: Hate evil, you who love the LORD,
+Hate evil, you who love the Lord….
+(Psalm 97:10).

-Given this imperative to be angry, it is not surprising that Scripture often articulates the Christian life in terms of a battle—and the believer as a soldier — fighting for the truths of Scripture, as it does in 2Timothy 2:4:
+Given this imperative to be angry, it is not surprising that Scripture often articulates the Christian life in terms of a battle—and the believer as a soldier fighting for the truths of Scripture—as it does in 2 Timothy 2:4:

 No soldier in active service entangles himself in the affairs of everyday life, so that he may please the one who enlisted him as a soldier.

-Jesus, too, was such a warrior.
+Jesus was also such a warrior.
 In Mark 3:5 He expressed righteous anger over the Pharisees’ reactionary condemnation of His healing the man with the withered hand.
 Why?
-Jesus had performed this miracle on the Sabbath and He was appropriately angered over the Pharisees’ outlandish alterations of biblical commandments.
-In addition, Jesus cleansed God’s temple of the moneychangers not just once, but twice (cf. John 2:15, Matt.
-21:12).
+Jesus had performed this miracle on the Sabbath, and He was appropriately angered over the Pharisees’ outlandish alterations of biblical commandments.
+In addition, Jesus cleansed God’s temple of the moneychangers not just once, but twice (cf. John 2:15, Matthew 21:12).
 Why?
-“When the holiness of God and His worship was at stake, Jesus took fast and furious action.”2 So should every believer who is a mature, avid follower of Christ when blatant, unrepentant wrong exists.
-As believers, we are God’s appointed ambassador (cf. 2Cor.
-5:20) whom He expects to uphold and defend His righteousness in a fallen world.
-Such action is in keeping with the Matthew 5 concepts of Salt and Light.
+“When the holiness of God and His worship was at stake, Jesus took fast and furious action.”3 So should every believer who is a mature, avid follower of Christ take action when blatant, unrepentant wrong exists.
+As believers, we are God’s appointed ambassadors (cf. 2 Corinthians 5:20) whom He expects to uphold and defend His righteousness in a fallen world.
+Such action is in keeping with the Matthew 5 concepts of salt and light.
 Being an ambassador has a lot to do with upholding truth.

 In summary of this portion of the passage, “Paul is placing a moral obligation on believers to be angry as the occasion requires.”4 Accordingly, it is biblical for believers to be angry as long as that anger stems from a selfless, righteous response to scripturally explicit error and/or injustice.5